mpalash/aliakbarmehta/content/direct-contact-feedback.md

 children:
   - In Conversation with Ali Akbar Mehta
 ---
 ## About

-For Pixelache Festival’s 2019 edition, Breaking the Fifth Wall, we propose to cook chapatis (a type of Indian unleavened bread: https://en.wikipedia.org/wiki/Chapati), made with wheat/rice/millet flour (made with different flour across three days), put together with an assortment of accompaniments that are typically served with it, such as salt, butter, jaggery, pickles, ghee, etc.
+For **[Pixelache Festival’s 2019 edition, Breaking the Fifth Wall](https://breaking5thwall.pixelache.ac/)**, we propose to cook chapatis (a type of Indian unleavened bread: https://en.wikipedia.org/wiki/Chapati), made with wheat/rice/millet flour (made with different flour across three days), put together with an assortment of accompaniments that are typically served with it, such as salt, butter, jaggery, pickles, ghee, etc.

 The work will be in the form of a participatory performance installation, where we will knead the dough, cook the bread and bring to a table consisting of pre-arranged accompaniments.
 Audience will be expected to participate through the act of eating and conversing with each other, as well as with the cooks, who through the process of cooking will converse with eating participants and unfold the narratives of direct-contact.